hakanC9/DEPO_fork/README.md

 ## StEP
 `sudo ./build/apps/StEP/StEP ./minibenchmarks/openmp/fft 16384 25`

-### Using Amperes instead of watts to set power cap (XPU)
-You can use Amperes instead of Watts to set power cap for XPU.
-To do so, you need to set the `USE_AMPERES` environment variable to `1` before running the application.
-For example:
-`sudo USE_AMPERES=1 ./build/apps/StEP/StEP ./minibenchmarks/openmp/fft 16384 25`

 Above command shall run exemplary FFT application with StEP for CPU and produce as a result `cpu_experiment_*` folder with `.csv` logs and visualised `.png`